ing-bank/probatus/CONTRIBUTING.md

 There are a few common git workflows, depending on the project requirements and team maturity:

 - **Development on user branches**:
-This is not the standard procedure, but let's try to follow this method.
-If it does not work, we will change it.
     - Develop the code in your personal branch
     - Once the code is ready to be shared with the rest, create a new pull request
     - Ask one of your peers to review the code and merge the pull request